Maastro-CDS-Imaging-Group/SQLite4Radiomics/README.md

 # SQLite4Radiomics

-SQLite4Radiomics is an integration project of the popular PACS driver Conquest with radiomics extraction package
+SQLite4Radiomics is an integration project of the popular PACS software *Conquest DICOM* with radiomics extraction package *pyradiomics*

 ## Getting Started